 the result of His physical ascension, but what we need to understand is that He

 possessed these things before He took on human flesh.
-When He ascended to the
+After He ascended, He resumed His position with

-Father, He resumed His position with His Father after heaven itself was raised
+the Father after heaven itself was raised

 to new heights of glory.
 Whatever position Jesus has with His Father in the ages